The Inconvenient Truth About Convenience Fees for Utilities

 Five Ways Convenience Fees Fail Public Utilities

 Generic advice about payment processing doesn’t account for how utilities actually operate.
-Here’s what goes wrong:
+Here is what goes wrong in practice.

 1. Flat Fees Can’t Keep Up with High-Dollar Bills